Lahma712/A--search-algorithm/README.md

 As described above, <i>F Cost = G Cost + H Cost * Weight</i>

 Each frame, the algorithm will explore the node with the lowest <i>F Cost</i>.
-If the <i>heuristic weight</i> becomes big enough, <i>G Cost</i> essentially becomes negligeable and the size of the <i>F Cost</i> will only be influenced by the <i>H Cost * Weight</i> term. when this happens, the lowest <i>F Cost</i> can be set equal to just the lowest <i>H Cost</i> which is the node that is closest to the goal.
+However, if the <i>H Cost * Weight</i> term becomes big enough, <i>G Cost</i> essentially becomes negligeable in comparison.
+The size of <i>F Cost</i> will only be influenced by the <i>H Cost * Weight</i> term.
+When this happens, the lowest <i>F Cost</i> can be set equal to just the lowest <i>H Cost</i> which is the node that is closest to the goal node.
+What does this mean in practice?

-Effectively, the algorithm will spend less time exploring other directions which will result in a shorter runtime, however it may not find the shortest path that exists.
+Effectively, the algorithm will spend less time exploring other directions (that don't go into the direction of the goal node) which will often result in a shorter runtime, however it may not find the shortest path that exists anymore.
-This behaviour will usually become increasingly apparent as you set the <i>heuristic weight >1</i>.
+This behaviour will become increasingly apparent as you set the <i>heuristic weight >1</i>.